mgrosvenor/tempest/README.md

 SYNOPSIS
 ========

-| **tempest** template [-D DEFS]  [-i INCLS] [-I INCL_DIRS] [-o OUT] [-h]
+| **tempest** TEMPLATE [-D DEFS]  [-i INCLS] [-I INCL_DIRS] [-o OUT] [-h]

 DESCRIPTION
 ===========

 Tempest is a really ridiculously stupidly simple template engine.
-It is designed to make it easy to build complext text files using simple templates.
+It is designed to make it easy to build complex text files using simple templates.
 Tempest templates have only two options 1) replace a string or 2) insert a file contents.
 Data for populating the templates is supplied in a simple flat JSON file and/or command line arguments.

 Options
 -------
 Tempest is designed to have familiar arguments to C compiler (e.g. GCC, CLANG).
-This shuold make it easy to integrate into Makefile environments.
+This should make it easy to integrate into Makefile environments.

-temp
+TEMPLATE

-:    Template file to peform replacements on
+:    Template file to perform replacements on.

 -h, --help